Meet the sinister side of the plant world at

-Parents can drop off their kids at the Springs Preserve for a safe night of entertainment including a screening of the PG-rated film, "Monsters University" on Saturday, Sept.
+Parents can drop off their kids at the Springs Preserve for a safe night of entertainment including a screening of the PG-rated film, "The Polar Express" on Saturday, Dec.
 20, from 5 to 9 p.m.

 The evening will feature various kid-friendly group activities, and snacks and a pizza dinner will be served to all children in attendance.